cloudnative-pg/cloudnative-pg/docs/src/controller.md

 to a corrupted PostgreSQL instance.

-CloudNativePG would instead classify the remaining Pod as unusable and start creating a new pair of PVCs for another instance to correctly join the cluster.
+CloudNativePG would instead classify the remaining Pod as unusable and start creating a new pair of PVCs for another instance to join the cluster correctly.

-## Local storage, remote storage and database size
+## Local storage, remote storage, and database size

-Sometimes you need to take down a Kubernetes node to be upgraded and, depending on your environment, a new one will join or the updated one will be brought up again.
+Sometimes you need to take down a Kubernetes node to do an upgrade.
+After the upgrade, depending on your upgrade strategy, the updated node could go up again, or a new node could replace it.

-Supposing the unavailable node was hosting a PostgreSQL instance, depending on your database size and on your cloud infrastructure, you may prefer to choose one of the following actions:
+Supposing the unavailable node was hosting a PostgreSQL instance, depending on your database size and your cloud infrastructure, you may prefer to choose one of the following actions:

-1. drop the PVC and the Pod of the node which is down and create another one cloning the data of an existing instance; after that, schedule a Pod for it
+1. drop the PVC and the Pod residing on the down node;
+   create a new PVC cloning the data from another one;
+   after that, schedule a Pod for it

 2. drop the Pod, schedule the Pod in a different node, and mount the PVC from there